mrc-g/BitMRC/README.md

 # BitMRC
 A simple bitmessage client implementation written in c++

-It uses crypto++ for cryptography so i included it.
+It uses crypto++ for cryptography so i included the submodule.

 For discussion we have a bitmessage chan: